NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/diffBind/lab-diffBinding-remote.rst

 At this point we have annotated results for comparison of REST binding in HeLa vs neural cells.

 In this part, we will ask which GO terms and pathways are overrepresented amongst the differentially bound sites.
 Below is a rudimentary example just to have an overview of functional categories present in the experiment.
 More focused analyses and sophisticated visualisations are available via many Bioconductor packages.
-We like ``clusterprofiler`` and ``enrichplot``; unfortunately presenting them is beyond the scope of this course.
+We like ``clusterProfiler`` and ``enrichplot``; unfortunately presenting them is beyond the scope of this course.

 We are still in the same ``R`` session, let's load the necessary annotation libraries and check the distribution of peaks over genomic features.